Bang-Bang Evasion: Its Stochastic Optimality and a Terminal-Set-Based Implementation: Problem Formulation

 \subsection{Engagement Duration}

 The final time is commonly approximated as

 where $\rho^{0}$ is the initial range.
 This approximation precludes any deviations from the collision course, and, furthermore, it assumes that the initial range is perfectly known.
-Circumventing the latter problem, we follow~\cite{rusnak_optimal_2000} and model the final time-step, $f$, which is the nearest integer to $t^{f} / \Delta t$, as a random variable with a known probability mass function (PMF), $p_{f}(i)$ for all $i=0,1,\dots,\infty$.
+Circumventing the latter problem, we follow~\cite{rusnak_optimal_2000} and model the final time-step $f \dfn \lfloor t^{f} / \Delta t \rfloor$ as a random variable with a known probability mass function (PMF), $p_{f}(i)$ for all $i=0,1,\dots,\infty$.
 As the horizon of engagement scenarios is finite, $f < \infty$ almost surely, yielding that there exists $i' < \infty$ such that